ratiebareeng/dronedispatch/README.md

 This application is packaged as a jar, and you run it using the java -jar command.

 * Clone this repository
-* Make sure you are using JDK 1.8 and Maven 3.x
+* Make sure you are using JDK 1.8 or higher
 * Navigate to project root directory and build the project by running:
 `mvn clean package`
 * Once successfully built, you can run the service by: